dandange8005/Ultra-Essentials/README.md

 - Request to be a contributor (link to a form) (within the team)
 - [Fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) (outside the team)

-For more information on how to contribute to the project, please see the [[contribution guide]].
+For more information on how to contribute to the project, please see the [contribution guidelines for this project](contributing.md).

 <!-- ## Project layout